Atlanta Minimum Wage Attorneys Skilled in Applying Laws Protecting Rightful Income

 When employers fail to abide by a federal or state minimum wage, we can hold them accountable and seek remedies for our clients.

 Knowledgeable counselors advise on minimum wage laws

 The amount an employer must pay as minimum wage depends on several factors.
-The Fair Labor Standards Law (FLSA) mandates a minimum wage that is currently set as $7.25 per hour, while Georgia state law requires only $5.15 per hour.
-To qualify for the federal minimum wage or overtime pay, an employee must either participate individually in interstate commerce or work for an employer that
+The Fair Labor Standards Law (FLSA) mandates a minimum wage currently set as $7.25 per hour, while Georgia state law requires only $5.15 per hour.
+To qualify for the federal minimum wage or overtime pay, an employee must either participate individually in interstate commerce or work for an employer that: